This post originally appeared on the blog Presto Plans.

 Robert Orben said, “If you can laugh together, you can work together.”
 It is so true that laughter can transform the atmosphere of a teachers’ lounge and bring staff members closer.
 To encourage a little laughter, have a bulletin board dedicated to all things funny.
 You can print out teacher memes, education related comic strips, or even have a cheesy Joke of the Week display.

-7. Memory Board
+7. Create a Memory Board

 One way to get positive discussions going in your staffroom is to create a memory board where pictures are posted of teachers and school events from years past.
 This allows staff to reminisce about good times and even share a few laughs about old hair or fashion styles.
 You might also want to put up current pictures so newer staff members are also included.
 Allow teachers to add pictures to the board throughout the year!